 Assessment & Accreditation

 Assessment is important.
-It requires administrators, faculty, and staff to thoughtfully consider what they are trying to achieve though the identification of expected outcomes.
+It requires administrators, faculty, and staff to thoughtfully consider what they are trying to achieve through the identification of expected outcomes.
 Once identified, these outcomes are assessed with an appropriate metric (e.g., rubric, multiple-choice test, or survey), which leads to evidence-based decision making.
 This ongoing cycle of planning, assessing, and closing the loop ensures that we take time to reflect on what we’ve done, how well we’ve done it, and how we might make improvements.

 Assessment of Academic Programs & Academic & Non-Academic Services